TestMyQt/material/course/part-1/text/exercise.md

 Complete the implementation of a trivial directory browser.
 You are provided with a simple browser QML UI and your task is to complete the implementation.
 The UI shows a directory name and number of file entries and a list of all entries.
 If the grid at the top is clicked, the application should sort the files to descending or ascending order, depending on the current order.
 Clicking on the file will show the files in that folder or open a text editor, if the file is a text file.

 * Derive `QObject` to implement the requested functionality.
-Instantiate and expose your object to QML in `main.cpp` lines 13 and 14.
 * When a program is started, read at least file names and sizes of a directory, e.g. home, into a container.
 Note that the container must be a string list, so concatenate the name and size to a single string.

 The QML UI expects the following API from your `QObject` sub-class.